casterbn/QtCompile/library/999-Misc/003-Current failures.md

 Reason is unknown for me by now.
 Temporary disable the build of WebEngine for VS2017 version for now.

 Qt does not provide a prebuilt binary for VS2017 anymore.
-I have deleted the QtWebEngine in VS2017 builds of Qt 5.15.0.
+I have skipped the QtWebEngine in VS2017 builds of Qt 5.15.0.

 ### (_Does not happen recently_) ~~Some of default compressed package is detected as malware by SF.net~~